josband/java-chess/PLAN.md

 - List of current pieces (for measuring who has a piece advantage)

 **Moves**
-- From coordinate
+- From coordinate/tile
-- To coordinate
+- To coordinate/tile
+- *later* maybe check move

 **Aliances**